mehulagg/gitlab/doc/user/snippets.md

 GitLab provides two types of snippets:

-- **Personal snippets**: Personal snippets are not related to any project and, can be created completely independently.
+- **Personal snippets**: Created independent of any project.
   You can set a [visibility level](../public_access/public_access.md) for your snippet: public, internal, or private.
-- **Project snippets**: Project snippets are always related to a specific project.
+- **Project snippets**: Always related to a specific project.
-  Read [Project features](project/index.md#project-features) for more information.
-Project snippets can be visible only to group members, or public.
+  Project snippets can be visible publicly or to only group members.

 ## Create snippets